 Do Miranda Rights prevent arrests?

 No, Miranda Rights do not prevent arrests.
 They specifically ensure that a suspect is informed of their rights during interrogation.
-If the rights are not read, it may affect the admissibility of certain evidence but does not invalidate the arrest itself or automatically lead to dismissal of charges.
+If the rights are not read, it may affect the admissibility of certain evidence but does not invalidate the arrest itself or automatically lead to the dismissal of charges.

 Are Miranda Rights the same in other countries?